tfeldmann/Biorobotic-Arm/readme.md

 # Biorobotic Arm
 This is a collaborative project for the course "biorobotics and locomotion".
-It contains the source files for the firmware, graphical control software, scripting software and remote software as well as the driver.
+It contains the source files for the firmware, graphical control software, scripting (automation) software and remote software as well as the driver.

 ## Driver
-This folder contains the driver which is needed on windows ([installation instructions](http://arduino.cc/en/Guide/windows#toc4)).
+This folder contains the driver which is needed on older windows versions ([installation instructions](http://arduino.cc/en/Guide/windows#toc4)).
+As of Windows Vista the Arduino is recognized automatically.

-On Mac OS X the device is recognized automatically.
-It should work on Linux, too - but we did not test that.
+On Mac OS X everything should work out of the box.
+It should work on Linux, too (although this is yet untested).

 ## Firmware
 Here you find the robot's firmware.
 It is written for an Arduino Mega 2560 R3.
-To compile and upload, simply use the Arduino Software ([link](http://arduino.cc)).
+To compile and upload, simply use the [Arduino Software](http://arduino.cc/en/Main/Software).
 The [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) library needs to be installed.